Widening Access to

 -

-Those with limited access to professional networks
+Individuals from lower socio-economic backgrounds or with limited access to professional networks

 -

-Individuals returning to education later in life
+People returning to education later in life or following a career change

 Grounded in Education & Professional Practice